Config drift is a never-ending battle we fight to keep devices secure and compliant. It's important administrators implement

 What is Config Refresh?โ

-Let's get one thing out of the way: Config Refresh is not an Intune feature - it is a Windows 11 feature that can "refresh" MDM policy settings on a set interval.
+Let's get one thing out of the way: Config Refresh is not an Intune feature - it is a Windows 11 feature that can "refresh" CSP Policy backed settings on a specified interval.

 Prerequisitesโ